-Brian P. Kemp Governor Amy M. Jacobs Commissioner
+Brian P. Kemp Governor

+Amy M. Jacobs Commissioner

-FOR IMMEDIATE RELEASE Media Contact: Reg Griffin 404-656-0239 reg.griffin@decal.ga.gov
+FOR IMMEDIATE RELEASE

+Media Contact: Reg Griffin 404-656-0239 reg.griffin@decal.ga.gov

-Georgia's Child and Adult Care Food Program Available to Eligible and Approved Facilities
+Georgia's Child and Adult Care Food Program (CACFP) available for Eligible and Approved Facilities

-The nutrition program reimburses approved facilities for providing nutritious meals and snacks served to children and adults in care.
+Program reimburses approved facilities for providing nutritious meals and snacks served to children and adults in care.

-Child Care, Adult Care, Head Start, Emergency Shelters across the State among Needed Participants
+Child Care, Adult Care, Head Start, Emergency Shelters across the State may be eligible.

-Atlanta, Ga., (October 7, 2019) - The Georgia Department of Early Care and Learning (DECAL) today announced it is seeking applications from eligible child and adult care facilities who are interested in participating in the Child and Adult Care Food Program (CACFP); a federally funded U.S. Department of Agriculture (USDA) program that provides healthy, affordable meals to both children and adults.
+Atlanta, Ga., (October 22, 2020) - The Georgia Department of Early Care and Learning (DECAL) today announced the agency is seeking applications from eligible child and adult care facilities who are interested in participating in the Child and Adult Care Food Program (CACFP); a federally funded U.S. Department of Agriculture (USDA) program that reimburses eligible institutions for serving healthy, affordable meals to children and adults who are enrolled for care at participating child care centers, day care homes and adult day care centers.
+CACFP also provides reimbursement for meals served to children and youth participating in afterschool care programs, children residing in emergency shelters, and adults over the age of 60 or living with a disability and enrolled in day care facilities.